HRSINGAPORE Community Discussions

 Dear HR Professionals,

 My company would like to do a mass change of notice period.
-Increase of notice period by 1 or 2 months depending on position.
+Increase of notice period by 1 or 2 months depending on the position.
 Has any company done so before?
 What is the outcome or how do you go about?

-You have to send addendum to all staff to sign.
+You have to send an addendum to all staff to sign.
 Before that, you have to communicate clearly to your staff about the changes.

-We increased notice period from 1 month to 2 months for all new hires.
+We increased the notice period from 1 month to 2 months for all new hires.
 For existing employees, they are allowed to choose to stay with 1 month or “upsize” to 2 months.

 Notice Period is a condition of employment.
-Therefore you need the acceptance from the employee on the change.
+Therefore you need acceptance from the employee on the change.
 This change can also be done together with a promotion.

 We did an exercise once to increase the notice period for a certain level of employees.
 However, it was done in tandem with a slew of changes/enhancements that serve as sweeteners.
 So, we did not face any issue of staff morale.

-Most management want the good ones to have the longest notice period and the “bad” ones to leave immediately, dilemma.
+Most management wants the good ones to have the longest notice period and the “bad” ones to leave immediately dilemma.
 Good or bad, we got to follow the rules we set and mutually agreed with the candidates before we sign the contract, and practice professionally.
 Changing for existing staffs’ terms is like forcing them down the throat.
 Those who can swallow and like the food will stay.